Ultimate Travel Guide to Vietnam

 Other Vietnam Beaches

-• Bai Lu Beach, with its crystal clear blue water and white sandy beach, is surrounded by mountains.
-It is located 270km from Hanoi and only 25 km from Vinh City.
+- Bai Lu Beach, surrounded by mountains, has crystal clear blue water & white sandy beaches.
+Located 270km from Hanoi and only 25 km from Vinh City.

-• Nghe An Beach in North Central Vietnam is famous for its white sandy beach and beautiful natural scenery.
-Located about 291 kilometres south of Hanoi, it is one of the famous Central Vietnam beaches and is about two hours from HCMC.
+- Nghe An Beach in North Central Vietnam is famous for its white sandy beach and beautiful natural scenery.
+Located about 291 kilometres south of Hanoi.

-• Cua Lo Beach in Vietnam is a relaxed white sandy beach with sparkling blue waters.
-The 10 km long beach is lined with coconut trees.
-Tourists travel by car, train, or plane from Hanoi to Vinh City and Cua Lo Beach.
+- Cua Lo Beach in Vietnam is a 10 km long sandy beach lined with coconut trees and sparkling blue waters.
+You can tr to car, train, or plane from Hanoi to Vinh City and Cua Lo Beach.

 Thank you very much for your information and beautiful photos.